 The above signs of long-term cocaine abuse indicate they need help right away.
 Another sure sign of cocaine addiction is withdrawal when your loved one stops using the drug.
 Drug withdrawal makes them feel anxious, depressed, exhausted, hungry and unable to concentrate.
 They also experience some flu-like symptoms, such as chills, muscle aches, and tremors.

 Help for Cocaine Addiction

 When someone you love suffers cocaine addiction, they need professional help for a new life of recovery.
 This help begins in a licensed and medically supervised cocaine detox program.
-In Fort Lauderdale and West Palm Beach, Florida, Serenity House Detox provides the comfort, support, therapies, and supervision your loved one needs for healthy detox from cocaine.
+In Fort Lauderdale and Jupiter, Florida, Serenity House Detox & Recovery provides the comfort, support, therapies, and supervision your loved one needs for healthy detox from cocaine.
 Detox at Serenity House includes: